Jaynil1611/Javascript-Interview-Preparation/vanillaJs/toast-notification/README.md

 This problem tests css skills as well as knowledge of JavaScript DOM APIs.
 It is not expected to know all DOM APIs, feel free to ask for help.

 This can be enhanced more.
-Further you can add a close button on a toast notification.
+Further, you can add a close button on the toast notification which closes the toast.

 ## Solution